 Aftercare Support Guidance

-If you have lost your aftercare instructions and you are a private patient, please click here to download another copy.
+If you have lost your aftercare instructions / your semen sample collection instructions and you are a NHS Berkshire patient, please click here to download another copy.

-If you have lost your aftercare instructions and you are a NHS patient, please click here to download another copy.
+If you have lost your aftercare instructions / your semen sample collection instructions and you are a NHS Buckinghamshire patient, please click here to download another copy.

 Questions and Answers